istio/istio.io/content/en/docs/ops/deployment/architecture/index.md

 ## Application design

-To adopt Istio, the developer should do the minimum amount of work to get real value from the system.
+A design goal for Istio is that the developer can do minimum work to get real value from the system.
 Istio can automatically inject itself into the network paths between services and program the networking layer to securely route traffic and extract telemetry.
 If the application code